Another Word For HAVING_TROUBLE

 Noun : Something considered as a reason or ground for a (possible) decision.

-Noun : The tendency to consider others.
+Noun : The tendency to consider others and make allowances for their needs or desires.

 crash